- Our Facebook group: International Experience Canada (IEC): Working Holiday, YP, International Co-op

 Where to go

-Your SIN can be issued at any Service Canada office but you should apply in person.
-Enter your address or postal code to find a Service Canada office anywhere in Canada.
+Your SIN can be issued at any Service Canada office.
+Enter your address or postal code to find a Service Canada office near you.

 When to apply